 Everyone shall be welcomed to compete regardless of sexual orientation or gender identity.
-A transgender person should dance in the category appropriate to the gender that he or she uses to live his or her life and should dance with a partner of the appropriate gender for the chosen category.
-Rule 2.6.2.
-Student/Teacher Couple
+A transgender person should dance in the category appropriate to the gender that he or she uses to live his, her or their life and should dance with a partner of the appropriate gender for the chosen category.

+A.2.4.1 Student/Teacher Couple

 A couple participating in a particular competition is considered to be a student/teacher couple, if (a) one dancer is paying the other to dance with them during any part of the competition, and/or (b) if a couple self-identifies as a student/teacher couple by entering such a specified category during that competition.
 Student/Teacher couples shall be judged separately from other categories.
-Rule 2.7 Partners